 The policy and procedures apply to all staff working in our School, and volunteers.
 The Safeguarding and Child Protection Policy and Procedures are reviewed at regular intervals by the DSL and Senior Management.
 The implementation and effectiveness of the Safeguarding and Child Protection Policy and Procedures are reviewed and endorsed annually by the Governing Body.
 In addition, any updates are reported to the Safeguarding Governor by the DSL via termly meetings and governors' reports.
-The roles of the DSL, DDSLs and DSG are outlined in Appendix 1: The Management of Safeguarding and Appendix 1.1: Quick Reference Guide.
+The roles of the DSL, DDSLs and DSG are outlined in Section 15.12.